Research

 Abstract Whose interests do legislators advocate for in lawmaking?
 The literature has extensively explored the incentives shaping legislators' behavior, with particular focus on the roles of donors and constituents.
 This study specifically examines the influence of early donors ("seed interests") on legislators' actions during committee hearings.
 By analyzing transcripts from committee hearings in the 107th to 117th sessions of the House of Representatives using supervised and semi-supervised topic models, and cross-validating the results with an AI assistant, I investigate whether legislators prioritize their seed interests over those of their constituents or largest donors, especially in relation to the electoral conditions under which these relationships were formed.
 The findings reveal that legislators are more likely to advocate for seed donors when they secured their seat through open-seat primaries followed by non-competitive general elections.
 In contrast, legislators show less consistent support for seed donors when elected through more competitive routes, where they are incentivized to appeal to the broader electorate.
 These results highlight a new type of interest group-legislator relationship that may help explain legislators' lawmaking behavior.

-Working Papers - Under Review
+Papers Under Review

 Bundled Power: How Donors Value Procedural Powers in U.S. State Legislatures

 Abstract I examine the extent to which interest groups attend to institutional rules and procedures of lawmaking by assessing how they reward legislators with different types of procedural authority.
-I begin by unpacking a widely used measure of influence —- ``committee assignment power'' -- and show that its apparent effect on campaign contributions is composition-sensitive, driven by a few states and legislators.
+I begin by unpacking a widely used measure of influence --- ``committee assignment power'' --- and show that its apparent effect on campaign contributions is composition-sensitive, driven by a few states and legislators.
 When compared across models, the explanatory weight of assignment power shifts towards leadership offices such as the Speaker and Senate President, suggesting that donors are not valuing assignment authority in isolation.
 Linking this analysis to Anzia and Jackman’s (2013) coding of procedural powers, I demonstrate that what looks like donor responsiveness to assignment power is in fact most strongly tied to agenda-setting and gatekeeping tools.
 Contributions flow primarily to a bundled package of leadership powers that structure lawmaking, rather than to a single procedural lever.

 First to Come, Last to Leave: An Analysis on Seed Donors and Politicians

-From Donors to Desks: Tracing the Impact of Early Money on Committee Assignments
+Tracing the Impact of Early Money on Committee Assignments

-Abstract I look at whether legislators try to sit in committees whose jurisdictions is related to their seed donors’ interests.
+Abstract I look at whether legislators try to sit in committees whose jurisdictions are related to their seed donors’ interests.
 I define committee jurisdiction in two ways: (1) by examining donations to committee members in the past election cycle and (2) by identifying where bills on specific policy interests were assigned from the floor.
 To test whether legislators join committees aligned with their seed donors’ interests, I analyze the match rates between MCs’ seed donor interests and committee affiliations over their careers.
 I also run a survival model, treating placement on a seed interest-related committee as an event, and compare the time it takes for MCs to join a seed donor interest committee versus a bandwagon interest committee.
 I find that most legislators secure a position on a seed donor-related committee by their fourth cycle, with Republicans doing so earlier and at a higher rate than Democrats.

 Publications